FTuma/AdhocScraper/README.md

 Especially, compared to writing a scraper in R, because it took less time and the resulting scrapers are faster, more robust and easily extensible.

-Maybe at some point in the future, I might replace the CSV pipelines with a database pipeline, which would require only a few small adjustments, but for now I'm happy with storing the data locally as CSV files.
+Replacing the CSV and Parquet pipelines with a database pipeline would require only a few small adjustments, but for my current needs it's sufficient to store the data locally as CSV and Parquet files.